One of Ukraine’s earliest IT companies

 Operations during wartime

-Continuity of critical government and defence systems
+Continuity of critical government and defense systems

 Brand protection